ruansheng333-arch/SnowSakura/README.md

 Thanks for watching, this is Snow, much love to you all.
 See you in the next stage this September when my freshman year begins.
 Until then, signing off!
+I was a bit too caught up in enjoying life at 19 and forgot to commit the actual physical image files. 😁😅 My bad.
+The hardware evidence is now physically synced to the repository.
+Thanks for watching.
+See you in the next cycle. has been supplemented